Eschatologue/CM_wiki/docs/class/monk/index.md

 **Patient Defense**{ .inl } When you expend a **:class-phb24-monk: Focus Point(s)** to use [Patient Defense](#patient-defense), you gain a number of **:trt-thp: Temporary Hit Points** equal to two rolls of your Martial Arts die.

 **Step of the Wind**{ .inl } When you expend a **:class-phb24-monk: Focus Point(s)** to use [Step of the Wind](#step-of-the-wind), you can choose a willing creature within 5 feet of yourself that is Large or smaller.
 You move the creature with you until the end of your turn.
-The creature's movement doesn't provoke Opportunity Attacks.
+The creature's Movement doesn't provoke Opportunity Attacks.

 ### Level 10: Self-Restoration